College Send-Off Party Ideas: Fun Photos Before Move-In Day

 Packing prop photo

-Choose the most college-specific item the student is bringing (shower caddy, luggage tag, storage bins, Twin XL sheets) and pose with it.
+Choose the most college-specific item the student is bringing (shower caddy, storage bins, Twin XL sheets) and pose with it.
 Bonus points if the whole friend group grabs their own college-bound items and takes a group shot.

-The complete college send-off party planning checklist
+College send-off party planning checklist

-- Choose your format: backyard dinner, dessert open house, park picnic, or casual porch party
+- Pick a date 7-14 days before move-in day and choose a format: backyard dinner, dessert open house, park picnic, or porch party

 - Create your event in Gather Shot and grab your custom QR code